cswclui/katacoda-scenarios-1/mstran-002/step04.md

 ![logo](mstran-002/assets/basic-architecture-components.png)

-The important thing to understand that each component is the monolithic version of *Fortune Cookies* is well known internally within the application.
-One component call call another using a Javascript `require` statement.
+Each component in the monolithic version of *Fortune Cookies* is well known internally within the application.
+One component can call another using a Javascript `require` statement.
+In order to use `require`, the code needs to know the exact location of the source code for the given component of interest.
+If a file gets deleted or a reference is wrong, the code will fail.

 Let's take a look at the implication: